Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Formal verification for areal spatio-temporal data

 We show here how to use the STREL logic presented in Section~\ref{sec:strel} to specify the requirements introduced above.
 The previous requirements will be in the following formally expressed as STREL formulae, and the key operators will be described gradually.
 Before looking at the formalization of the requirements, we introduce the atomic property,

 i.e., the crowdedness is above a certain threshold $c$.
-Conversely, the formula $\neg \phi$ represents the case where the crowdedness level is below the threshold $c$.
-This formula constitutes the basic building block for formalizing our requirements; in fact, the first requirement was related to temporary overloads, which can be formulated by using temporal operators in the following way:
+Conversely, the formula $\neg \phi$ represents the case where the crowdedness level is below or equal the threshold $c$.
+This formula constitutes the basic building block for formalizing our requirements; in fact, the first requirement is related to temporary overloads, which can be formulated by using temporal operators in the following way:

 The second property, related to overloads being local, can be formalized as a spatio-temporal property:

 Note that the temporal operator $\ev{=h_{\text{P.}2}}$ here denotes that the requirement shall hold at the time which lies $h_{\text{P.}2}$-steps ahead in the future.